davidklemme/bcktstng/quant/data/README_symbols.md

 This directory contains tools for managing stock symbols from major global markets.
 The system supports both current and historic symbols with proper date ranges.

+## Data Management

+**Important**: The repository only contains minimal dummy data.
+Comprehensive market data files are excluded from version control to keep the repository clean and lightweight.

-## Files
+### Files in Repository

+- `dummy/symbols.csv` - Minimal dummy data for testing (3 symbols)
-- `comprehensive_symbols.csv` - Comprehensive list of symbols from major global markets
+- `comprehensive_symbols.csv` - Template with 10 sample symbols from different markets

-- `market_data_fetcher.py` - Module for fetching symbols from various exchanges
+### Files Excluded from Repository

+- Large comprehensive symbol files
+- Generated market data files
+- Backup files
-- `symbols_repository.py` - Database interface for symbol management
+- Database files

 ## CLI Commands